Course Policies for the Economics Major and Minor

 ECON 3030 & 3040: Intermediate Microeconomics & Macroeconomics

 These courses cover the core economic methodologies of microeconomics and macroeconomics that will be used in advanced economics electives.
-They require and build upon the material taught in ECON 1110 and ECON 1120, and they also require MATH 1110.
-Class sizes are typically 75-90 students, and the vast majority are Economics majors.
-ECON 3030 and 3040 are sometimes (but not always) taught during Cornell’s summer sessions in small setting classes.
+They require and build upon the material taught in ECON 1110 and ECON 1120.They also require MATH 1110.
+Class sizes are typically 75-90 students.
+ECON 3030 and 3040 are sometimes (but not always) taught during Cornell’s summer sessions in small class settings.
 Students interested in this option should consult Cornell’s School of Continuing Education and Summer Sessions.

 Economics majors should complete their introductory & core courses in microeconomics and macroeconomics as early as possible.